Best Pop-Up Canopy For The Beach And Outdoors

 Floor Area: 94 sq. ft. ⸱ Height: 7.5 ft. ⸱ Weight: 32 lbs.

-The CO Escape (along with the REI SH) is one of only two pop-up canopies on our list that come with comprehensive bug protection.
-This is courtesy of floor-to-roof no-see-um mesh walls and an extra-wide skirt that helps keep critters like flies, mosquitos, and other insects out.
+The CO Escape (along with the REI SH) is one of only two pop-up canopies we tested with comprehensive bug protection.
+This takes the form of floor-to-roof no-see-um mesh walls and an extra-wide skirt that helps keep flies, mosquitos, and other insects out.

-The Escape is also one of the easiest models to set up on our list, using hub pull straps that transform it from a pile of fabric and poles to upright and ready to go in roughly a minute.
-It also offers solid rain protection thanks to its 210D, taped roof panel, and added wind resistance thanks to crisscrossing poles that help to maintain structural integrity when things get blowy.
+The CO also offers solid rain protection thanks to its 210D, taped roof panel, and added wind resistance thanks to crisscrossing poles that help maintain structural integrity when things get blowy.

 While much pricier than the REI Co-Op SH, we found the CO Escape to be sturdier and a little easier to set up.